lightningj-org/btc-lab-blog/simpleonlinewallet/developing_wallet.md

 }
 ```

-In the implementation of WalletData is functions for loading and storing to file but since you would
+The WalletData implementation contains functions for loading and storing to file but since you would
 want this sensitive information encrypted I also added encrypt and decrypt code.

 The encryption key is the same password used as the 13th seed phrase to keep it simple.
 The encryption